Before diving into your Android app, take a look at these getting started tips.

 To adjust your caller ID for all calls, you'll need to navigate to your global caller ID settings.

-Keep in mind that any interactions with your Department lines will default to the Department ID.
+Keep in mind that any interactions with your Department or Call Queue lines will default to the respective ID.

 Rate your Call